garcia/ddrguide/content/articles/navigating-the-ddr-ui.md

 After your last stage, the game will show you an overview of the scores you got, followed by a logout screen {TODO document what it says b/c i forgot}.
 You can usually ignore the contents of these screens and press the green button to dismiss them; this is the recommended course of action if other players are waiting for their turns.

 It's up to you whether to keep playing, or for how many games in total.
 Sessions vary wildly in length among established DDR players; some are content to play for an hour or two, while others will stay for 6+ hour grinding sessions.
 Don't feel obligated to continue if you're worn out, physically or mentally - but if you're determined to improve, pushing your limits can be a great way to build stamina!
 Know your goals and use them to decide how to play the game.

+## Further reading

+The articles linked from here include [article:basic gameplay], [article:setting your speed], and [article:deciding what to play].